-Definition: All-foam mattresses are generally crafted of multiple layers of foam, which may include memory foam, polyfoam, or a combination of the two.
+Definition: All-foam mattresses are generally crafted from multiple layers of foam, which may include memory foam, polyfoam, or a combination of the two.
 Latex may also be included in some all-foam models.

 The right sleep accessories can complement your soft mattress to create a plush and appealing sleep surface.
 You can use these accessories to adjust the feel of your existing mattress or fine-tune the feel of a new mattress.

-Since soft mattresses tend to allow sleepers to sink in more deeply than they would on a firmer mattress, sleepers may require a softer, lower-loft pillow.
-A pillow that is too firm or too lofty may lift the head up beyond the point of proper alignment and put more pressure on the neck.
+Since soft mattresses tend to allow you to sink in more deeply than you would on a firmer mattress, the best pillow may be a softer, lower-loft pillow.
+A pillow that is too firm or too lofty may lift your head excessively and put more pressure on the neck.

 Side sleepers may benefit from a medium-loft pillow.
 Due to shoulder width, a side sleeper’s head usually needs more support to keep the spine properly aligned.
-Ideally, side sleepers should aim to find a pillow that fills the gap between their neck and the mattress without lifting the head or neck up beyond the point at which the spine is straight.
+Ideally, side sleepers should aim to find a pillow that fills the gap between their neck and the mattress without lifting the head or neck up too much.

 Back sleepers may prefer a pillow on the lower end of the medium range.
 The goal is still to fill the gap between the neck and mattress, but this gap is not as large with back sleepers, so they usually do not need as lofty of a pillow as side sleepers.

 Stomach sleepers usually prefer the thinnest pillows or no pillow at all to avoid placing added pressure on the neck.